hololeo/click-n-ollamarun/README.md

 ## Description

 Click-n-OllamaRun is a handy bookmarklet that converts Hugging Face model URLs into Ollama run commands with a single click.
 It simplifies the process of running Hugging Face models locally using Ollama, saving you time and reducing the chance of errors in command construction.
+Inspired by https://huggingface.co/docs/hub/en/ollama

 ## Installation